LRPs in the Central Nervous System

 The Neurobiology of Alzheimer's Disease Laboratory has uncovered several signaling pathways that are regulated by members of the low-density lipoprotein receptor (LDLR) family.
 These include the leptin and insulin signaling pathways regulated by LRP1 and the Wnt signaling pathway mediated by LRP6.

-Recently, Dr. Bu's laboratory has uncovered a new molecular pathway in which low-density lipoprotein receptor-related protein 1 (LRP1) regulates leptin signaling and energy homeostasis.
-Deletion of LRP1 in forebrain neurons resulted in an obese phenotype characterized by increased food intake, decreased energy consumption and decreased leptin signaling.1
+Using conditional gene deletion mouse models, the lab found that LRP1 regulates leptin signaling in the hypothalamus and mediates body energy homeostasis.
+Deletion of LRP1 in hypothalamic neurons resulted in an obese phenotype characterized by increased food intake, decreased energy consumption and decreased leptin signaling.

 In addition, the lab showed that mice lacking LRP1 in forebrain neurons developed a global defect in brain lipid metabolism, characterized by decreased brain levels of cholesterol, sulfatide, galactosylceramide and triglyceride.
 These lipid deficits correlate with progressive, age-dependent dendritic spine degeneration, synapse loss, neuroinflammation, memory loss and eventual neurodegeneration.

-Together, these studies show the critical role that LRP1 plays in maintaining brain lipid homeostasis and associated synaptic and neuronal integrity.
-LRP1 is abundantly expressed in several cell types in the central nervous system, including glia and vascular cells, and neurons.
+Together, these studies show the critical role that LRP family members play in maintaining brain lipid and glucose homeostasis and associated synaptic and neuronal integrity.
+LRP1 and LRP6 are abundantly expressed in several cell types in the central nervous system, including glia and vascular cells, and neurons.

-The lab's long-term goal related to this research focus is to define the mechanisms by which LRP1 and its ligands modulate brain cholesterol metabolism and brain homeostasis.
+The lab's long-term goal is to define the mechanisms by which LRP family members and their ligands modulate brain metabolism and homeostasis.
 Several animal models are used in this research.